philanderson888/course-notes/random/infrastructure.md

 ## Encryption

-Stream vs Block Cipher
 Stream cipher = 1 bit at a time , fast
 Block cipher = much stronger (in blocks) but slower Email Encryption :
        PGP	Pretty Good Privacy
        S/MIME

-## WAYS TO ENCRYPT DATA

-	STREAM CIPHER

-		FAST BUT LESS SECURE!

-		ONE CHARACTER ONLY GETS ENCRYPTED AT A TIME

-			A  	=> 	Y
-			B	=>	I
-			C	=>	8

-	BLOCK CIPHER

-		TAKES GROUP OF CHARACTERS EG 100 AT A TIME
-		ENCRYPT THEM AS A BLOCK

-		MUCH MORE SECURE, MUCH HARDER TO CRACK

-		SLOWER!!!

 ## SNMP